get-coff3e/FedoraRHEL-PCIe-VFIO-guide/README.md

  - Two PCIe devices in different IOMMU groups

 # Enabling IOMMU

-This is crucial, you need to enable the IOMMU option in your motherboard's BIOS.
+Its important to enable IOMMU, VT-d in your motherboard BIOS settings.

+Then create a file with this content:

 ```sh
 #!/bin/bash
 for d in /sys/kernel/iommu_groups/*/devices/*; do